fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [microsoft/Documentarian](https://github.com/microsoft/Documentarian) - An open source toolkit for documentarians and community contributors to reduce friction and provide a delightful experience for contributing to and maintaining documentation.
 - [MSEndpointMgr/M365Apps](https://github.com/MSEndpointMgr/M365Apps) - Scripted option to install M365 Apps, Project, Visio and Proofing tools using ODT
 - [Azure/azure-blueprints](https://github.com/Azure/azure-blueprints) - A library of sample Blueprints that can be easily imported via API or PowerShell
 - [angrycuban13/Just-A-Bunch-Of-Starr-Scripts](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts) - Just a bunch of scripts for Starr apps